Why Study In The US?

 who report that you're in good company: the US is the top destination for international students worldwide.
 In fact, over 9,000 British students choose the States for their studies each year.

-The US-UK Fulbright Commission is delighted to work with Uni in the USA and The Good Schools Guide to provide the advice you need to follow in their footsteps and apply to American universities.
+The US-UK Fulbright Commission is delighted to work alongside Uni in the USA to promote study in the US and to host events throughout the year to assist students and schools with this process.
 Fulbright’s advisory service is part of the EducationUSA network and is designated by the US State Department as the UK’s official source of information on US higher education.

-In addition to the website on applying to American universities (www.fulbright.org.uk), the Fulbright Commission offers seminars for students and parents, training sessions for schools and our USA College Day fair in London, attended by over 100 American universities each autumn.
+In addition to our website on applying to American universities (www.fulbright.org.uk), the Fulbright Commission offers seminars for students and parents, training sessions for schools and our USA College Day fair in London, attended by over 170 American universities each autumn.

 Uni in the USA complements our work, by offering you detailed information on specific American universities you may be considering from British students just like you.